Galilean Electromagnetic Particle-in-Cell Code: Basic equations

 \subsection{Validity of approximation}

 Let us consider the influence of backward propagating terms on a linear solution of the Maxwell equations.
-In 1d a linearly polarized electromagnetic wave propagating along the $z$ coordinate can be defined by its components $\vec E = \{E_x, 0,0\}$ and $\vec B = \{0, B_y, 0\}$.
-With such a choice, the full Maxwell system can be effectively reduced to a pair of equations for left- and right- propagating characteristics.
+In 1D, a linearly polarized electromagnetic wave propagating along the $z$ coordinate can be defined by the field components $\vec E = \{E_x, 0,0\}$ and $\vec B = \{0, B_y, 0\}$.
+With this choice of polarization, the full Maxwell system can be effectively reduced to a pair of equations for left- and right-propagating characteristics.